 What is Runner’s Knee?

 Runner’s Knee, or patellofemoral pain syndrome, is an umbrella term that describes an injury where you feel pain and discomfort in your knees.
 However, runner’s knee is not just for runners!
-It can happen to anyone that are doing activities which involve bending of the knees such as walking, biking, and jumping.
+It can happen to anyone that is doing activities which involve bending of the knees such as walking, biking, and jumping.

 Symptoms of Runner’s Knees